Sam-Dragon/interview/kafka/kafka.md

   &nbsp;&nbsp;&nbsp; - It manages Kafka topics, handles the storage of data into topic partitions, <br>
   &nbsp;&nbsp;&nbsp;&nbsp;   manages replication of data for fault tolerance, and serves client requests (from both Producers and Consumers).

+3. Hou kafka ensure data durability ?
+- Replication mechnism give high availability & durability

-3. can we stop kafka server ?
+4. can we stop kafka server ?
 If yes, what can be the disadvantages ? <br>
 A. Yes, we can stop kafka server gracefull using scripts.
 It abruptly terminated, we may lose messages and get some error messages as well